 ANATOMY OF A TOWN by Patricia Fox

-The Chief of Police investigates the murder of a young woman while confronting the Sheriff, who blocks his every move for jurisdiction, in order to protect himself from the Chief finding out about his ties to the murder victim and the killer.
+The Chief of Police solves the murder of a young woman while confronting the Sheriff, who blocks his every move for jurisdiction, in order to protect himself from the Chief finding out about his ties to the murder victim and the killer.

 HOUSEKEEPING by Ann Prim

-A transgendered cocktail waitress seeking to normalize her life takes a daytime job at a low-rent motel.
-She quickly learns that a maid’s life at the Aqua City Motel is anything but normal.
+A young transgendered woman seeking to normalize her life takes a day job at a low-rent motel.
+She quickly learns that a maid’s life at the ‘Aqua City Motel’ is anything but normal.

-THE LAYOVER AGREEMENT by Michael Gorrie
+OPPENHEIMER by Michael Gorrie

-WABASHA by John Thavis and Julianne O’Connell
+THE SLEW PUMPER STING by John Thavis and Julianne O’Connell

 A mother and daughter move to a small town to rob the local bank, but their plans – and their lives – are thrown off course by friendship, love and a crusade to save the Mississippi River wetlands.